MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab01_Canvas_App.md

 We will follow the below outline to design the canvas app:

-- Create a canvas app from data in the Visit table
+- Create an expense report canvas app

-- Configure how the visits are shown on the browse screen
+- Configure how expense reports are shown on the browse screen

 - Make some basic changes to the app